There are over 58,700 WordPress plugins listed in the official WordPress Plugin Directory.

-It’s hands down the best SEO WordPress plugin you can find in 2021.
+It’s hands down the best SEO WordPress plugin you can find on the market.
 And it’s FREE.

 Running a WordPress blog as an aspiring author (p.s.
 Check out this podcast episode where the Chief Sumo interviews Ryan Holiday)?
 Growing a SaaS startup?
 Starting a new ecommerce store?